 Sec.
 36. Official bonds.

-The city manager shall give an official bond in the sum of five thousand dollars ($5,000.00), and the person or persons exercising the duties of the city treasurer and city tax collector shall give official bonds in such sums as may be prescribed by the commission from time to time.
+The city manager and the person or persons exercising the duties of the city treasurer and city tax collector shall give official bonds in such sums as may be prescribed by the commission from time to time.
 Such bonds shall be payable to the City of Slaton and shall in each instance, be conditioned for the faithful discharge of the duties of such respective officers, and for the faithful accounting for all moneys, credits and things of value coming into the hands of such respective officers.
 Such bonds shall be procured from some regularly accredited surety company, authorized to do business under the laws of the State of Texas and the premiums to such surety companies shall be paid by the City of Slaton.

 The city commission or manager shall have the right to require official bonds from other appointive officers of the city in such amounts and conditions as [it or] he may deem best for the efficiency of the public service.